KNMI/adaguc-server/doc/configuration/FilePath.md

     Note that `<Settings enablecleanupsystem="true"/>` ( See [Settings](./Settings.md) ) also needs to be set.
 -   retentiontype - Optional setting, default=`datatime`.The value `retentiontype="datatime"` configures cleaning based
     on the time or forecast_reference_time of files.
 This setting is used to create rolling archives of streaming datasets.
-The value `retentiontype="filedate"` configures cleaning based on the creation time of files.
+The value `retentiontype="filedate"` configures cleaning based on the modification time of files.
 This setting enables a "temporary archive mode", where data is kept on the server for a certain period.\
 -   `<value>` - Directory, file or OpenDAP url

 The following configuration adds all files in the specified directory